aoout/obsidian-rss-copyist/README.md

 And, place a `template.md` file at the same level, or in a higher-level directory, to provide a template for all **RSS feeds** under it.

-After these final preparations, you can run the `Get the newlest articles from all feeds` command to get the latest subscription articles.
+After these final preparations, you can run the `Get the newest articles from all feeds` command to get the latest subscription articles.

 >[!note]
 >On the desktop side, the parsing effect is better than on the mobile side.